oracle-livelabs/developer/build-ords-apis-in-adb/2-create-table/create-table.md

 ### Objectives

+- Create a table
-- Create and Auto-REST enable a table
+- Auto-REST enable a table

 ### Prerequisites